Skip to main content

 • AI Search

 Something changed in how people find businesses.
 Not a gradual shift, but a structural one.
-Between April 2024 and March 2025, the ten most-used AI chatbots saw 55.2 billion visits, an 80.92% year-over-year jump.
+ChatGPT alone now serves more than 5 billion monthly visits to 900 million weekly active users, and Gemini’s monthly traffic grew 647% to 2 billion visits in the year ending March 2026.
 More of those visits involve local queries: “Find me a dentist with good reviews near Kungsholmen” or “Which car dealership in Gothenburg has the best service ratings?”
+Inside ChatGPT, prompts with local intent now trigger a live web search 59% of the time, which makes the question “what does your site return when an agent asks?” a direct driver of foot traffic.

 Agent-ready multi-location website concept on a laptop screen in a modern office

-The AI agent doesn’t browse your website.
+The AI agent doesn’t browse your website the way a human does.
 It queries protocols, reads structured data, and invokes tools.
 If your site can’t respond to those requests, the agent recommends someone who can.

 This is what “agent-ready” means: your website is built so AI systems can discover it, understand it, and interact with it without human guidance.